sbloubisbou/Local-Backup-Creator/README.md

 ### Permissions & Administrator Mode
 The program doesn't request administrative rights automatically since it is not required most of the time.
-If you see “*Access denied*” errors when reading or writing files or you want to copy system and temporary files :
+If you see *"Access denied"* errors when reading or writing files or you want to copy system and temporary files :
 1. Right-click `Local Backup Creator.exe`
 2. Select **Run as Administrator**